auth0/wordpress/README.md

 ### Acivation

 Once installed, you will need to activate the plugin from your WordPress Dashboard.
-Under

-1. Open your WordPress Dashboard, then select 'Plugins', and then 'Installed Plugins'.
+1. Open your WordPress Dashboard.
+2. Select 'Plugins', and then 'Installed Plugins'.
-2. Choose 'Activate' under the plugin's name.
+3. Choose 'Activate' under the plugin's name.

 Once installed, you'll need to configure the plugin with your Auth0 tenant and application details.